 We will provide professional advice on how to gather the needed evidence to prove your non-economic damages, as we know that besides the physical effects, personal injuries have both emotional and psychological effects.

 Personal injury claims can’t recover compensation in case the court determines that they are over 50% responsible for the accident and hence their injuries.

 Assuming that the victim is less than 50% at fault for the accident, your compensation award will be decreased by their percentage of fault.
 So, if you were 40% at fault and you were awarded $100,000 for the claim, the amount you receive will be reduced by 40% to $60,000.

-Our lawyers are committed to building a strong case on your behalf, which will help ensure that the court doesn’t assign you more fault to you than you deserve.
+Our lawyers are committed to building a strong case on your behalf, which will help ensure that the court doesn’t assign you more fault than you deserve.
 In case the case ends up in trial, we know how we can counter the arguments brought forth by the defense claiming that you are to blame for what happened.

 Your lawyer will offer expert guidance and help you preserve critical evidence regarding your case, document the severity of the injuries you incurred, and track down the expense you incur from the injuries you suffer.
 Your lawyer also knows the process that’s typically followed in these cases, the document that need filing, and how to complete them.
 Having a lawyer on your side can also help you avoid missing out on a settlement due to common mistakes with the legal process.

 Just like every other state, Ohio has a deadline for filing personal injury claims.
 This deadline is referred to as the statute of limitations.
 When and if the statute expires, you will be prohibited from filing a claim.
 The deadline is two years from the date of the accident (or cause of action) in Ohio.

 Still, the law provides more time in some specific situations.
 For instance: